keenhenry/keenhenry.github.io/_posts/2024-09-16-network-notes.md

 Because of port forwarding, this user now only need to know ONE DNS name to access all the services running by the organization, because the destination ports are different for different services.

+Once you understand how port forwarding works, you can then understand how [_SSh tunneling_][ssh-tunnel] or _SSH port forwarding_ works.

 ### NAT masquerading